 The dual class structure of our common stock may limit your ability to influence corporate matters.
 Holders of our common stock are entitled to one vote per share, while holders of our non-voting common stock are not entitled to any votes.
 Nonetheless, each share of our non-voting common stock may be converted at any time into one share of our common stock at the option of its holder by providing written notice to us, subject to the limitations provided for in our amended and restated certificate of incorporation.
 Entities affiliated with or managed by Baker Brothers Life Sciences, L.P. hold an aggregate of 1,860,759 shares of our non-voting common stock pursuant to our amended and restated certificate of incorporation.
-At any time, upon written notice, a portion of these shares of non-voting common stock could be converted into up to an aggregate of 6% of our shares of common stock.
+At any time, upon written notice, a portion of these shares of non-voting common stock could be converted into up to an aggregate of 5% of our shares of common stock.
 Upon 61 days' prior written notice, any or all of the non-voting common stock could be converted into shares of common stock.
-Consequently, if holders of our non-voting common stock exercise their option to make this conversion, this will have the effect of increasing the relative voting power of the holders of our common stock, which may limit your ability to influence corporate matters.
+Consequently, if holders of our non-voting common stock exercise their option to make this conversion, this will have the effect of increasing the relative voting power of these prior holders of our non-voting common stock, and correspondingly decreasing the voting power of the holders of our common stock, which may limit your ability to influence corporate matters.
 Additionally, stockholders who hold, in the aggregate, more than 10% of our common stock and non-voting common stock, but 10% or less of our common stock, and are not otherwise a company insider, may not be required to report changes in their ownership due to transactions in our non-voting common stock pursuant to Section 16(a) of the Exchange Act, and may not be subject to the short-swing profit provisions of Section 16(b) of the Exchange Act.